acceleratescience/acceleratescience.github.io/_events/ai-for-science-summit-2025.md

 T﻿he meetings will be held in person at the Department of Computer Science and Technology at the University of Cambridge and will be available online for those joining remotely.

+T﻿he poster list for all events can be found [here](/assets/uploads/2025-ai-for-science-summit-poster-details_digital.pdf).

 **Registration**

 A﻿s of 19 November 2025, in-person registration is now full.